-- sell, offer, contract or grant any option to sell (including any short sale), pledge, transfer, establish an open "put equivalent position" within the meaning of Rule 16a-l(h) under the Securities Exchange Act of 1934, as amended, or - otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock, or securities exchangeable or exercisable for or convertible into shares of common stock currently or hereafter owned either of record or beneficially, or - publicly announce an intention to do any of the foregoing for a period of 90 days after the date of this prospectus supplement without the prior written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
-Morgan Securities LLC and Goldman Sachs & Co.
-LLC.
+- sell, offer, contract or grant any option to sell (including any short sale), pledge, transfer, establish an open "put equivalent position" within the meaning of Rule 16a-l(h) under the Securities Exchange Act of 1934, as amended, or - otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock, or securities exchangeable or exercisable for or convertible into shares of common stock currently or hereafter owned either of record or beneficially, or - publicly announce an intention to do any of the foregoing for a period of 60 days after the date of this prospectus supplement without the prior written consent of BofA Securities, Inc. and J.P.
+Morgan Securities LLC.

-Among other exceptions, the lock-up agreements permit our officers and directors, at any time after the date that is 30 days after the date of this prospectus supplement, to sell shares of common stock pursuant to a written plan, as currently existing as of the date of the lock-up agreement, meeting the requirements of Rule 10b5-1(c) under the Exchange Act, if then permitted by us and applicable law; provided that any filing made under the Exchange Act in connection therewith shall state that such sales were made pursuant to a written plan meeting the requirements of Rule 10b5-1(c) under the Exchange Act.
+Among other exceptions, the lock-up agreements permit our officers and directors to sell shares of common stock pursuant to a written plan, as currently existing as of the date of the lock-up agreement, meeting the requirements of Rule 10b5-1(c) under the Exchange Act, if then permitted by us and applicable law; provided that any filing made under the Exchange Act in connection therewith shall state that such sales were made pursuant to a written plan meeting the requirements of Rule 10b5-1(c) under the Exchange Act.

-These restrictions terminate after the close of trading of the common stock on and including the 90th day after the date of this prospectus supplement.
-Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
-Morgan Securities LLC and Goldman Sachs & Co.
-LLC and may, in their sole discretion and at any time or from time to time before the termination of the 90-day period, release all or any portion of the securities subject to lock-up agreements.
+These restrictions terminate after the close of trading of the common stock on and including the 60th day after the date of this prospectus supplement.
+BofA Securities, Inc. and J.P.
+Morgan Securities LLC and may, in their sole discretion and at any time or from time to time before the termination of the 60-day period, release all or any portion of the securities subject to lock-up agreements.
 There are no existing agreements between the underwriters and any of our stockholders who will execute a lock-up agreement, providing consent to the sale of shares prior to the expiration of the lock-up period.